Franz Gotthardi: Beginnings and service to Joseph II

+Service to Leopold II

-In 1790 the emperor died and, according to at least one source, the "Josephine system" of surveillance collapsed.
-The emperor died childless and the imperial crown therefore passed to his younger brother, Leopold II.
-The French Revolution which had been unfolding since 1789 had made the government intensely nervous.
+In 1790 Joseph II died and, according to at least one source, the "Josephine system" of surveillance collapsed.
+The emperor died childless and was therefore succeeded by his younger brother, Leopold II.
+The French Revolution, which had been unfolding since 1789, made the government intensely nervous.
 The well-publicised and intensifying difficulties of the emperor's youngest sister between 1789 and her execution by guillotine in 1793 made it personal.
-Meanwhile, Franz Gotthardi found himself having to relocate from Pest to Vienna where he was installed by the new emperor as a director of the Court Theatre ("Burgtheater") at an annual salary of 2,100 florins.
-The theater directorship was a cover which may or not have convinced observers.
+Meanwhile, Franz Gotthardi found himself having to relocate from Pest to Vienna, where he was installed by the new emperor as a director of the Court Theatre ("Burgtheater") at an annual salary of 2,100 florins.
+The theater directorship was a cover which may or may not have convinced observers.
 He became an imperial advisor.
 By the first part of 1791 Franz Gotthardi was installed as head of the Imperial Secret Police.
-Government policy was driven by a terror of secret organisations that might be conspiring to re-run the Storming of the Bastille and its ever more alarming aftermath in Vienna.
+Government policy was driven by a fear of secret organisations that might be conspiring to emulate the Storming of the Bastille and its ever more alarming aftermath in Vienna.
 For Gotthardi there was a focus on recruiting agents and informants, an activity in which he was presumably already well versed on account of his work during the 1780s in Pest.
-Principal targets included freemasons, Jesuits and others identified as "Illuminati".
+Principal targets included Freemasons, Jesuits and others identified as "Illuminati".
 Given the shadowy nature of the world in which Gotthardi operated, it is unsurprising that many details of his work remain undisclosed.
-One high-profile recruit known to posterity is the politician, and a leader of the so-called "Hungarian Jacobin" movement, Ignác Martinovics, who was reportedly an exceptionally productive intelligence agent.
-Another, known to posterity as much for his legacy as a dramatist as for his espionage work up till 1792, was Leopold Alois Hoffmann, was Gotthardi's friend Leopold Alois Hoffmann.
-The two men had originally met in Pest, where Hoffmann held an academic post between 1785 and 1790, and had together returned to Vienna in 1790 as the political weather further downriver became dangerously heated for members of the German-speaking minority with a significant public profile.
+One high-profile recruit known to posterity is the politician, and a leader of the so-called Hungarian Jacobin movement, Ignác Martinovics, who was reportedly an exceptionally productive intelligence agent.
+Another, known to posterity as much for his legacy as a dramatist as for his espionage work up to 1792, was Leopold Alois Hoffmann, Gotthardi's friend.
+The two men had originally met in Pest, where Hoffmann held an academic post between 1785 and 1790, and had together returned to Vienna in 1790 as the political weather further down the Danube became dangerously heated for members of the German-speaking minority with a significant public profile.
 By the time of his death in 1795 Franz Gotthardi had become something of a hate figure in certain quarters.
 He had quickly built up a network of agents whose professional duties included both reporting on "public opinion" and manipulating it.
 There are hostile references to his having diligently encouraged espionage and imposed a brutal police system, while clamping down on press freedom.